Top-of-the-funnel content: the importance of prioritizing your content strategy

 The internet is full of articles explaining what TOFU content is and what type of TOFU content you should produce.

-Here’s an example from Clickup’s blog.
+Here’s an example of TOFU content from ClickUp’s blog.
 This article explains how to make a graph in Excel.
 Most people who read this post won’t subscribe to ClickUp.
 They probably won’t even care about what ClickUp is.
-But they’ll remember that Clickup is a great resource for Excel-related how-to guides.
+But they’ll remember that ClickUp is a great resource for Excel-related how-to guides.

 I'm not here to talk about what TOFU content is or how to create it.
 As I said, there are plenty of resources out there for that.